Azure-Samples/active-directory-xamarin-native-v2/README.md

     </activity>
       </application>
 ```
-where `[APPLICATIONID]` is the identifier you copied in step 2.
+where `[APPLICATIONID]` is the identifier you copied in Step 2.
 Save the file.

 ### Step 4:  Run the sample

 Choose the platform you want to work on by setting the startup project in the Solution Explorer.
 Make sure that your platform of choice is marked for build and deploy in the Configuration Manager.
 Clean the solution, rebuild the solution, and run it:
 - Click the sign-in button at the bottom of the application screen.
 On the sign-in screen, enter the name and password of a personal Microsoft account or a work/school account.
 The sample works exactly in the same way regardless of the account type you choose, apart from some visual differences in the authentication and consent experience.
-During the sign in process, you will be prompted to grant various permissions (to allow the application to access your data)
+During the sign in process, you will be prompted to grant various permissions (to allow the application to access your data).
 - Upon successful sign in and consent, the application screen will list some basic profile info for the authenticated user.
 Also, the button at the bottom of the screen will turn into a Sign out button.
 - Close the application and reopen it.
 You will see that the app retains access to the API and retrieves the user info right away, without the need to sign in again.
-- Sign out by clicking the Sign out button and confirm that you lose access to the API until the enxt interactive sign in.
+- Sign out by clicking the Sign out button and confirm that you lose access to the API until the next interactive sign in.

 #### Running in an Android Emulator
 MSAL.NET in Android requires support for Chrome Custom Tabs for displaying authentication prompts.